-The above idea can be further extended.
-In the basic case, we consider each server as a separate "group", and introduce extra latencies when clients migrate from one group to another.
-In general, a client may frequently communicate with a subset of servers for a period of time, and migrate to another subset of servers for frequent accessing later.
-For instance, each subset may be a datacenter that consists several servers, and each client usually access only one datacenter for PUT/GET operations.
-In this case, each "group" that the client will access consists a subset of servers.
+In the basic case, we consider a single server as a ``group'', and introduce extra delays when clients migrate from one group to another.
+In general, a client may frequently access some subset of servers for some time, and then migrate to another subset of servers for frequent accessing.
+For instance, each subset may be a data center that consists of several servers, and each client usually accesses only one datacenter for PUT/GET operations.
+In this case, each ``group'' that the client will access contains a subset of servers.

-For the general case mentioned above, we can design an algorithm where the client can access servers within a group freely without extra delays, but need to wait extra time when migrating across groups.
-The algorithm is presented in Algorithm \ref{alg:general}.
-We only show the difference compared to the algorithm in Section \ref{sec:algo} here for brevity.
+Thus, we can design an algorithm where the client can migrate among the servers within a group without extra delays, and need to wait extra time when migrating across different groups, as presented in Algorithm \ref{alg:general}.
+We only show the different parts compared to the algorithm in Section \ref{sec:algo} here for brevity.

-Let $\mathcal{G'}$ be the set of all groups that clients may access to.
-Then the size of $\mathcal{G'}$ is $|\mathcal{G'}|\leq 2^n$ where $n$ is the total number of servers.
 We will use the same notation from Section \ref{sec:algo} and \ref{sec:compute_gst}.
 The augmented share graph in this section contains virtual edges connecting all servers accessible by one client, including servers within the same group and across groups.
-Then when a client is accessing server $i$ in group $g$, the Global Stable Time is computed as
+Then, when a client is accessing group $g$, and issues GET operation to server $i$, the Global Stable Time is computed as